guillaumeBellec/guillaumeBellec.github.io/README.md

   In 2019 I created [Chord ai](https://chordai.net) with another AI researcher Vivien Seguy.
 Chord ai is a mobile application using deep learning and artificial neural networks to recognize musical chords in real-time.
 The application and Chord ai has had more than 2,000,000 users on iOS and Android platforms in 2025.
 The technical achievement has been to bring state-of-the-art artificial intelligence technology to any popular power-limited mobile device.
 Besides the scientific challenge, I hope that it will help amateur musicians like me to improve their musical skills.

   Since 2025, the work of my research group at TU Wien is funded in part by the WWTF Vienna Research Group leader award Our project is called  "AI & Neuroscience".
-We are very grateful to Vienna Science and Technology Funds (WWTF) for it's support.
+We are very grateful to the Vienna Science and Technology Funds (WWTF) for their support.

 <!---
 Online talks